NicolasHammer/matrix_factorization_recommender/README.md

-# Matrix Factorization Exhibition
+# Recommendation Systems Exhibition
-An exhibition of matrix factorization techniques for a recommendation system used on the MovieLens dataset.
+An exhibition of recommendation systems used on the MovieLens dataset.